Saadat Aliyeva: Early life and education

 Saadat Aliyeva was born on September 13, 1986, in Baku city.
 In 1993–2001, she studied at the English-language gymnasium named after Nasir al-Din al-Tusi.
 In 2004, she graduated from Binagadi district school No.144.

 In 2008, she graduated from the bachelor's degree of Azerbaijan University of Languages with an Honors diploma, majoring in philology (English language teacher).
 In 2011, she graduated from the master's degree of Azerbaijan University of Languages with an Honors diploma, majoring in linguistics (English language).

 In 2013–2017, she received dissertation studies at Azerbaijan University, majoring in "World Literature".
 In 2017, she completed her dissertation on "Directions of the development of British children's literature" in order to receive the degree of Doctor of Philosophy in Philology.
 In 2023, she received the scientific degree of Doctor of Philosophy in Philology.

-She knows English, German and Russian languages.
+She knows English, German, Azerbaijani, Turkish and Russian languages.